awsdocs/aws-javascript-developer-guide-v2/doc_source/sqs-examples-using-queues.md

 + How to obtain the URL for a particular queue
 + How to create and delete queues

-## The Scenario<a name="sqs-examples-using-queues-scenario"></a>
+## About the Example<a name="sqs-examples-using-queues-scenario"></a>

 In this example, a series of Node\.js modules are used to work with queues\.
-The Node\.js modules use the SDK for JavaScript to use queues using these methods of the `AWS.SQS` client class:
+The Node\.js modules use the SDK for JavaScript to enable queues to call the following methods of the `AWS.SQS` client class:
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#listQueues-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#listQueues-property)
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#createQueue-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#createQueue-property)
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#getQueueUrl-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#getQueueUrl-property)